-'There is only one boss, and whether a person shines shoes for a living or heads up the biggest corporation in the world, the boss remains the same.
+"There is only one boss, and whether a person shines shoes for a living or heads up the biggest corporation in the world, the boss remains the same.
 It's the customer!
 The customer is the person who pays everyone's salary and who decides whether a business is going to succeed or fail.
-In fact, the customer can fire everybody in the company from the chairman on down, and he can do it simply by spending his money somewhere else.'
-Sam Walton. (p.
-4, emphasis in original)
+In fact, the customer can fire everybody in the company from the chairman on down, and he can do it simply by spending his money somewhere else" Sam Walton (p.
+4, italics original).

-However, in 1990, there are no Sam Walton photos or quotes in the report.
+But in 1990, there are no Sam Walton photos or quotes in the report.
 There are scant references in 1991.
-Even in the 1992 report, the year Sam Walton passed away (on April 5), there is not much there.
-There is just a one-page insert with a photo of Sam with a backdrop of the American flag, and a map showing the 'founding town' of Bentonville.
+Even in the 1992 report, the year Sam Walton passes away (died April 5, 1992), there is not much there.
+There is just a one-page insert with a photo of Sam with a backdrop of the American flag, and map showing the "founding town" of Bentonville.
 Sam is wearing a Wal-Mart cap.
-There is this quote: 'I would like to be remembered as a good friend to most everyone whose life I've touched; As someone who has maybe meant something to them and helped them some way' (p. i).
-Above the quote are the words 'An American Original' and below it 'We will miss a good friend' (p. i).
-It is interesting that there is no mention of Sam Walton anywhere but on the tribute page, and Sam's name is removed from the Board of Directors page (p.
-20); it reappears in 1993 (p.
+There is this quote: "I would like to be remembered as a good friend to most everyone whose life I've touched; As someone who has maybe meant something to them and helped them some way" (p. i.)
+Above the quote are the words "An American Original" and below it "We will miss a good friend" (p. i).
+It is interesting that there is no mention of Sam Walton anywhere but the tribute page, and Sam's name is removed from the Board of Directors page (p.
+20) in 1992, but as we said reappears in 1993 (p.
 24) and 1994 (p.
-28), and Mr. Sam and the spirit of Wal-Mart continue to manifest a specter, which we examine next.
+28), and Mr. Sam and Spirit of Wal-Mart continue to manifest a specter, which we examine next.